The asymptotic smile of a multiscaling stochastic volatility model: Main results: implied volatility

-We have shown that \emph{option price $c(\kappa,t)$ and implied volatility $\sigma_\imp(\kappa,t)$ of our model give an upper bound for the corresponding quantities of any stochastic volatility model \eqref{eq:OU} with $\gamma > 2$ and with a subordinator with finite activity}.
-Consequently, the asymptotic formulas in Theorems~\ref{ch3:th:main} and~\ref{ch3:lemma:calltgamma} provide asymptotic upper bounds for $\tilde\sigma_\imp(\kappa,t)$ and $\tilde c_\imp(\kappa,t)$.
+We have shown that option price $c(\kappa,t)$ and implied volatility $\sigma_\imp(\kappa,t)$ of our model give an upper bound for the corresponding quantities of \emph{any stochastic volatility model, with volatility evolving as in \eqref{eq:OU}}, with $\gamma > 2$ and with a subordinator with finite activity.
+In other terms, our model provides \emph{the most extreme volatility profile} in this class of models.
+This information could be useful, e.g., when matching an observed smile with a model in this class, to get a priori bounds on the mean-reversion exponent $\gamma = \frac{2-2D}{1-2D}$ in \eqref{eq:OU}.

-In order to improve such upper bounds, and possibly to obtain matching lower bounds, information from the jump variables $J_k$ needs of course to be used.
+In order to improve the upper bounds \eqref{eq:csigma}, and possibly to obtain matching lower bounds, information from the jump variables $J_k$ needs of course to be used.
 Extending our results to the general class of models in \eqref{eq:OU} with a finite activity subordinator does not appear out of reach, since many of the techniques we use are quite robust (see Section~\ref{ch3:sec:ld}).